 CSS Users must report to the CSS Certificate Authority (via the Switching Portal) any compromise or suspected compromise of the private keys associated with any of their certificates as soon as they become aware of such breach or suspected breach, providing the 'Certificate Distinguished Name' and the 'Certificate Serial Number' to enable certificates to be revoked.

-Where a CSS User is relying on a certificate to authenticate another organisation named in the certificate, it shall check the Certificate Revocation List to ensure the relevant certificate has not been revoked.
+Where a CSS User is relying on a certificate to authenticate another organisation named in the certificate, it shall ensure the Certificate Revocation List is checked to confirm that the relevant certificate has not been revoked.

 CSS Users shall maintain their CSS subscriptions in relation to mandatory event types at all times.
 Where a CSS User attempts to delete a subscription in relation to a mandatory event type, the CSS will reject the request.